bernardphp/bernard/README.md

 * The `Consumer` class does not understand signals.
 This mean that a kill signal is necesarry for it to die.
 * The `Consumer` class does not fork its jobs.
+* Consumers does not report what they are working on, or that they have begun working.

 Getting Started
 ---------------